-This is one of the first (if not THE first) Woody Allen films that I ever saw, despite that fact that I was far too young at the time for this subject matter.
+This is one of the first (if not THE first) Woody Allen films that I ever saw, despite the fact that I was far too young at the time for this subject matter.
 But it made an impression on my young mind.
-Released in 1972, Allen wrote (based on a book with the same name, by David Reuben) and directed this film, based on an adaptation of a book, and plays four different parts in it.
+Released in 1972, Allen wrote (based on a book with the same name, by David Reuben) and directed this film, and plays four different parts in it.
 The film is broken down into 7 separate chapters, each with a new cast of characters, dealing with a different sexual fetish (or “perversion”, depending on how you look at it).

 1/DO APHRODISIACS WORK?

-This is a very funny chapter, and great start to the film.
+This is a very funny chapter and a great start to the film.
 Woody plays the type of nervous, fidgety, nebbish that he would perfect as his standard character in the majority of his films over the next 30-40 years.

 2/WHAT IS SODOMY?